-Meditations is a book unlike any other.
+This Meditations summary looks at a book unlike any other.
 It is a collection of thoughts written down by the Roman Emperor Marcus Aurelius.

 At the time of these writings, Marcus was the most powerful man in the world.
 He commanded the Roman Empire from a position of absolute authority.

 Marcus did not write down these thoughts with the intention of them being published at a later date.
 They were private thoughts intended to give himself advice on the responsibilities and pressures of his role.